SonuNM1/AlgoPocalypse/Array/Notes.md

 - Find a peak element which is not smaller than its neighbours

-- Find the minimum and maximum element in the array
+- Find the minimum and maximum element in the array     ✅

 - reverse the array     ✅

 - Sort the given array

-- Sorting algorithms (bubble sort, heap sort, merge sort, quick sort)
+### Sorting algos

+- bubble sort       ✅

+- heap sort

+- merge sort

+- quick sort

 - Find the Kth largest and Kth smallest number in an array . (using min-heap as well as max-heap)